Working From Home – Reflections On The First 18 Months

 So, you can imagine my relief and gratitude when I became a part of the team at Vine Street Digital!
 It’s been about 18 months now, which is a great time for some reflecting on how my experience has been.
 Here are some of the things I’ve noticed.

 Sudden Loss of Structure

 The first thing I can remember feeling was a sense of… giddiness.
 It was thoroughly exciting to be able to work from home, but also so new and strange that I felt a bit disoriented.
 I had all these thoughts running around in my head, like “You mean I don’t HAVE to get dressed?
 Or leave the house?!”
 Disclaimer: please, do both of these things, at least sometimes!

 I had gained a new ability: to choose when and where to work.
 I didn’t really know what to do, or where to go!
 I’m someone who tends to work better with good habits and routines set in place, yet there I was without a routine.
-As much as I’ve struggled with commuting to real-life offices, it at least gave me a sense of structure.
+Even back when I used to struggle with commuting to physical offices, at least the commute gave me a sense of structure.